olokshyn/Hyperparameters/README.md

 Note that when using the `search_space` parameter, you don't need to use the `tunable` parameter.

-Finally, you are ready to use the mixin-specific class methods to extract information about your search spaces.
+Finally, you are ready to use the mixin-specific methods to extract information about your search spaces.
 For `ray.tune` these are:

 1. `.ray_tune_param_space()` method that returns a dictionary describing the search space.
 2. `.ray_tune_best_values()` method that returns a dictionary of the best values to start hypertunning from.